You want to learn how to publish an eBook on Amazon, and it's no wonder…

 - KDP Select: This is Amazon’s exclusivity program for authors.
 We’ll cover this in more detail later but, for now, you can read about KDP Select here.

 Now, let’s set your book up for publication.

 As an example of how to do this, I will use one of my books Undefeated throughout the rest of this post.

-Here are a few tips for crafting the perfect book title:
+Here are a few tips for the perfect book title:

-- Your Title/Subtitle Includes a Solution to a Problem: Your title should be crystal clear on what your readers will learn by reading your book.
+- Include a solution to a problem in either your title or subtitle: Your title should be crystal clear about what your readers will learn by reading your book.
 What will they be able to achieve?
-What will be the big gain?
+What will be the significant gain?

-- Implement a Book Hook: This is what grabs your potential readers attention and draws them into your self-published eBook.
+- Implement a hook: Great for both nonfiction and fiction, this grabs your potential readers' attention and draws them into your self-published eBook.
 The title conveys something they want.

 - Keep your subtitle clear and simple: Many authors try to get too creative with titles, but they end up sounding clunky.
 A great subtitle rolls off the tongue like a well-scripted poem.
 Keep it simple, yet magnetic.